multitudinous/ve-suite/VE_Installer/installer/README.txt

 After running the installer, you must edit your setup file ./setup.bat

 to reflect your environment.
+A shortcut (VE-Setup) to the setup.bat file is provided on the Start Menu.

 The variables defined in the setup.bat file to tell VE-Suite where its dependencies are located,as well as setting up the working directory.

 For all installs set:
 VE_INSTALL_DIR ==> the location of the install (example: C:\VE_Suite.9.0)